googleapis/release-please/docs/design.md

 ## Monorepo support

 In `release-please` version 13, we integrated "manifest" releasers as a core part of the library.
-Manifests were built to support monorepos which can have many releasable libraries.
+Manifests were built to support monorepos, which can have many releasable libraries in a single repository.
+The manifest is a JSON file that maps component path
-The manifest is a JSON file that maps component path <=> current release version.
-The manifest config file is a JSON file that maps component path <=> component configuration.
+<=> current release version.
+The manifest config file is a JSON file that maps component
+path <=> component configuration.
 These files allow `release-please` to more easily track multiple releasable libraries.

 We highly recommend using manifest configurations (even for single library repositories) as the configuration format is well defined (see schema) and it reduces the number of necessary